-Positive Negative
+Positive Negative 1 (Guille

-When designing a product at a certain consumer price point, there are likely to be customers who fit below the target price and cannot afford to purchase the product.
-Thus, claiming and refurbishing our previously owned products at a discount opens up the possibility of more people getting to use the product.
-The discounted price incentivizes buying refurbished as: "consumers are willing to pay approximately 16% less for a remanufactured camera than for a new one" (Harms and Linton, 893, 2016).
-Having a lower environmental impact is also a by-product that may attract customers who are "eco-friendly".
+When designing a product at a certain consumer As a business committed to recycling and price point, there are likely to be customers who proper disposal of waste, it is clear that on top fit below the target price and cannot afford to of all our regular business expenses purchase the product.
+Thus, claiming and (warehouse rent, machinery, salary, etc.) we refurbishing our previously owned products at a must consider infrastructure for recyclability. discount opens up the possibility of more people Several factors play into the cost for an ingetting to use the product.
+The discounted price house recycling facility; however, it is incentivizes buying refurbished as: "consumers estimated that to fully equip a recycling facility are willing to pay approximately 16% less for a in the United States would cost upwards of 20 remanufactured camera than for a new one" million dollars (ICTSD).
+While our recycling (Harms and Linton, 893, 2016).
+Having a lower facility would not amount to the same level as a environmental impact is also a by-product that general-purpose facility, there would remain an may attract customers who are "eco-friendly". incredible initial cost to start recycling.
 To those who bring their old products back to us, credit can be distributed, incentivizing them to recycle and continue to purchase from us.